Ryanodine receptor: Structure

-Ryanodine receptors are multidomain homotetramers which regulate intracellular calcium ion release from the sarcoplasmic and endoplasmic reticula.
-They are the largest known ion channels, with weights exceeding 2 megadaltons, and their structural complexity enables a wide variety of allosteric regulation mechanisms.
+Ryanodine receptors are known as one of the largest ion channels that form multidomain homotetramers.
+These domains regulate intracellular calcium ions to release from the sarcoplasmic and endoplasmic reticula.
+These receptors have weights exceeding 2 megadaltons and their structural complexity enables a wide variety of allosteric regulation mechanisms.
+Due to these receptors size and structure they are able to integrate regulatory signals and readily control the rate of calcium release.